 Professor Gundlach’s scholarship and presentations have drawn on recent developments in social science and educational theory to inform and improve law school teaching and curriculum reform.
 In addition, she has presented at workshops and conferences on issues involving professional responsibility and legal ethics, as well as disability law.

-She is Chair-Elect of the American Association of Law Schools’ Section on Mental Disability and the Law and is also active in the Section on Clinical Legal Education.
-She has served on behalf of the American Bar Association on law school accreditation site teams.
+She is the former Chair of the American Association of Law Schools’ Section on Mental Disability and the Law and is also active in the Section on Clinical Legal Education.
+She regularly serves on behalf of the American Bar Association on law school accreditation site teams.
 She has been active in local bar associations and is a past chair of the Boston Bar Association Ethics Committee.
 She currently serves on the boards of the New 42nd Street Corp. and the David L. Bazelon Center for Mental Health Law.